 Additional veggies to add (optional of course) with the onions & mushroom: red bell pepper, zucchini and/or broccoli, and a little chopped jalapeño for zing.

 - Here’s the best way to cook spaghetti squash!
 Cut it in half, scoop out the seeds, rub a little olive oil and salt on the inside, and roast in the oven cut-side down.
 OR;

 - Using a large, sharp knife, pierce the spaghetti squash in several pieces.

 - Place the spaghetti squash in a glass baking dish and cook in the microwave on high for about 15 minutes, turning the squash halfway through cooking.

-- Before handling, let the squash stand for 10 minutes.
-Cut in half lengthwise and scrape out the seeds and fibers.
+- Before handling, let the squash stand until slightly cooled.
 Using a fork, twist out strands of the spaghetti squash flesh and place in a large bowl.